Glossary of Terms

 - Authorized Official:

 An authorized official is the person legally authorized to sign outgoing proposals, contracts and agreements on behalf of Troy University.
 The authorized signature is that person's signature.
 An authorized signature implies that Troy University endorses the proposed project and is prepared to accept responsibility for it.
 Jack Hawkins, Jr., Ph.D. is the authorized official for Troy University proposals.
-A contract, however, is not legal until it has been signed by one of a limited number of authorized officials - see the Troy University Contractual, Financial, and Personnel Authority Levels document for more information.
+A contract, however, is not legal until it has been signed by one of a limited number of authorized officials - see the Troy University Contractual, Financial, and Personnel Authority Levels section 701.4 for more information.

 - Authorized Signature:

 The authorized signature is the authorized official's signature.
 An authorized signature implies that Troy University endorses the proposed project and is prepared to accept responsibility for it.
 Jack Hawkins, Jr., Ph.D. is the authorized official for Troy University proposals.
-A contract, however, is not legal until it has been signed by one of a limited number of authorized officials - see Authorized Troy University Signatures and Contract Information.
+A contract, however, is not legal until it has been signed by one of a limited number of authorized officials - see section 701.4 in the Authorized Troy University Signatures and Contract Information.

 An award is the actual provision of funds to Troy University by the sponsor.
 Awards are made for approved proposals, and represent an agreement between the sponsor and Troy University to carry out the proposed research.
 With the acceptance of an award, Troy University assumes Project Management Responsibilities.